National Lampoon's Senior Trip

 National Lampoon's Senior Trip is a 1995 American adventure comedy film for the National Lampoon magazine franchise, directed by Kelly Makin.
+This is Jeremy Renner's film debut.

 Plot

 At Fairmount High School, Ohio in the suburbs of Dayton, a group of teenage students begin their school day with an assembly featuring a band called "High on Life".
 As the band continues to play onstage, Mark "Dags" D'Agastino and Reggie Barry decide to sabotage the assembly by exposing the band for lip syncing.
 After a typing class (during which the teacher suffers a heart attack and dies), the seniors cut school and throw a party at Principal Moss' house.
 Moss finds out about the party from student body president Steve Nisser.
 He returns home and catches them, then gives the group detention, during which he forces them to write a letter to the President of the United States, explaining what is wrong with the education system.

 The next day various newspaper station vans show up at the school with the announcement that the President, amazingly, enjoyed their letter, and has invited them to Washington, D.C. to discuss it.
 In reality, the invitation is a plot devised by the corrupt U.S. Senator Lerman to humiliate the President.

 The trip underway, the bus stops at a convenience store, where Dags and Reggie lock Moss in a flooded washroom, and they steal alcoholic beverages.
 They are pursued by Travis, a crazed Star Trek fan and crossing guard, who hitches a ride with an Asian family.
 Principal Moss falls into a deep sleep after taking pills given to him by bus driver Red.
 With Moss passed out, the students throw a party on the bus, and Carla Morgan, the school slut, applies makeup to the unconscious Moss.